skasproject/skas/docsite/docs/toolsandtricks.md

 ## reloader

-Forgetting to restart a POD after a configuration change is a common source of errors.
-Fortunately, some tools can help for this.
-Such as [Reloader](https://github.com/stakater/Reloader)
+Forgetting to restart a POD after making a configuration change is a common source of errors.
+Fortunately, there are tools available to help with this, such as [Reloader](https://github.com/stakater/Reloader).

-The SKAS Helm chart add appropriate annotations on the `deployment`:
+The SKAS Helm chart adds the necessary annotations to the `deployment` to automate this process:

 ```
 apiVersion: apps/v1